rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ## Verify Guarantee of delivery-2f Connection drops while sending a message

 Something can go wrong right when we are sending a message.
 These could be the reasons:
-- it is not possible to establish any connection
+- it is not possible to establish a connection
-- the connection drops while sending
+- the connection drops while sending it
 - there is a channel failure (e.g. exchange does not exist, mandatory message could not be routed)

 When any of these situations occur we expect the publish operation to retry the message before